-From a casual e-mail exchange the other day with someone at Escentual the other day I was very fortunate to be sent a bottle of Bioderma Sensibio H2O Micellar Solution.
+From a casual e-mail exchange with someone at Escentual the other day I was very fortunate to be sent a bottle of Bioderma Sensibio H2O Micellar Solution.
 More of that in a future post as I’m testing it at the moment but what was a real surprise was a whole selection of perfume samples that came in the parcel too!

 You’ve probably heard me say – all the way through spring and summer – that I was looking for the perfect summer scent.
 Well, I reached autumn without finding a favourite.